-There are at least 1,900 historical markers in District of Columbia, by our count.
-We have cataloged 1,900 historical markers and 72 war memorials—each individually presented on 1,952 illustrated, annotated, and searchable pages of the Historical Marker Database.
+There are at least 2,102 historical markers in District of Columbia, by our count.
+We have cataloged 2,102 historical markers and 72 war memorials—each individually presented on 2,164 illustrated, annotated, and searchable pages of the Historical Marker Database.
 Pages for historical markers from this territory make up 1.3% of our total.
 Our correspondents have been finding and adding hundreds of markers a month to the database from all over the world, so next time you visit this page you will probably find that the numbers here have changed.

 And finally the first, last, and oldest markers from The National Mall.
 The first: Lock Keeper’s House, was added March 28, 2006.
 It had been erected in 1928.
 The last: Ralph Rinzler added on December 18, 2021.
 The earliest marker erected was erected in 1856: Andrew Jackson Downing, added on July 6, 2008.

 The District of Columbia Cultural Tourism DC is currently in charge of the familiar tall illustrated sidewalk signs that are the official historical markers found all over the territory.
-We have 515 of their markers in the database.
+We have 540 of their markers in the database.

 Then there are federal government agencies that put up historical markers.
 And finally, there are the numerous public and private organizations and individuals that erect markers.
 Some do this as a continual endeavor, and others once in a while, to mark something, someone, or someplace they find important or interesting.
 When one of our correspondents comes across one that satisfies our criteria, we add it to the database.

 the District of Columbia offers both and there is plenty of history to check out.
 If you live in or are visiting Washington, hit the streets and check out places where something of interest once occured, or where famous or infamous people once stood.
 Our database can help you find some of these places.
 And perhaps you’ll find some we don’t know about and will take the time to photograph them and add them to the database.
 Happy Hunting!